-The Bonds have been rated "AA+" by Fitch Ratings, Inc. ("Fitch") and "AAA" by Standard and Poor's Ratings Services, a Standard and Poor's Financial Services LLC business ("S&P") without regard to credit enhancement.
+The Bonds have been rated "AA" by Fitch Ratings, Inc. ("Fitch") and "AA-" by Standard and Poor's Ratings Services, a Standard and Poor's Financial Services LLC business ("S&P").
 An explanation of the significance of such ratings may be obtained from the company furnishing the rating.
 The ratings reflect only the respective views of such organizations and the City makes no representation as to the appropriateness of the ratings.
-There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by either or both of such rating companies, if in the judgment of either or both companies, circumstances so warrant.
-Any such downward revision or withdrawal of such ratings, or either of them, may have an adverse effect on the market price of the Bonds.
+There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by such rating companies, if in the judgment of either or both companies, circumstances so warrant.
+Any such downward revision or withdrawal of such ratings, may have an adverse effect on the market price of the Bonds.